lars-erik/Our.Umbraco.ContentList/readme.md

   - Lists all nodes found from the query, implementing IListableContent
 - Lucene query
   - As above, but using a native lucene query instead
+  - The lucene source can be mapped to a querystring phrase
+  - For a user-input search phrase, the "Lucene query" parameter should be used to control or scope the user search.
+    The two queries will be anded together.

 Most data sources also have a sort parameter that orders by the listed items' property `SortOrder` or the property exposed by the `SortDate` property.